-Round 1 will take place from 20th - 28th January 2016 and consists of two, one hour multiple choice tests taken online in schools, these may be taken as two, one hour sessions or together as one, two hour session, as convenient to your school.
+Round 1 took place from 20th - 28th January 2016 and consisted of two, one hour multiple choice tests taken online in schools, taken as two, one hour sessions or together as one, two hour session, as convenient to schools.
 The paper tests the majority of UK specifications and contains a few questions on topics beyond.
 Top winning students are offered the opportunity of attending an award ceremony in London.

 Each school is eligible for two free places in the competition.
 Stepped fees are applied for each additional student entered, up to a maximum of £150: